-Diagnosis of Dark Skin Spots
+Diagnosis of Dark Skin Spots on the Face

-To diagnose and identify the symptoms of darkened skin, a doctor or dermatologist typically performs nothing more than a simple skin exam.
+To diagnose and identify the symptoms of darkened skin, a dermatologist typically performs nothing more than a simple skin exam.
 In some less common cases, they may also run some tests, especially if an underlying hormonal condition is the suspected cause.

-Complications of Dark Skin Spots
+Complications of Dark Skin Spots on the Face

 Prevention and Management